Ankur Garg – Postdoc

 Stephanie came to CSHL in 1989 and worked with Nobel Laureate Carol Greider prior to joining the Joshua-Tor lab in 2002.
 After 20 years at the bench, she morphed into our full-time lab manager.
 In addition to reminding people to fully close the freezer doors, she facilitates all reagent, consumables and equipment purchases while overseeing lab renovations (including painting the X-ray Facility purple!) and compliance and safety matters.
 She summarizes her job as “putting out fires,” but not the literal kind (though she probably could).
 She also stands by her claim that nothing is truly missing or out of stock until she can’t find it.
 She is a founding member of the Lab Manager’s Network at CSHL and currently serves as Co-Vice-Chair of HHMI’s LMNOP (Lab Managers Network of Professionals) Advisory Board.
 Outside of work, she enjoys photographing nature, especially the beautiful grounds of the laboratory campus, and has some of her post cards and other stationary designs for sale at the CSHL bookstore.

-AnnMarie joined the Joshua-Tor lab in 2014, bringing organization and color-coordination to the ground floor of Beckman laboratory.
-She handles grant applications, expense reports and many other boring (but very important!) administrative tasks while making sure the scientists never run out of coffee and tea.
-Outside of the Joshua-Tor lab, she coordinates the labwide CSHL Seminar Series and manages the busy Scientific Calendar of Events.
-She’s currently working on keeping alive the beautiful orchid on her desk, although there is strong statistical significance that she will fail.
-If you’re appreciating this website, then you should also know that she created it.
-If you’re not–please disregard these last two sentences.
+Lauren joined the Joshua-Tor lab in 2022, bringing organization and humor to the ground floor of Beckman laboratory.
+She handles grant applications, expense reports and many other boring (but very important!) administrative tasks while making sure the scientists never run out of coffee, tea and whiteboard markers.
+Outside of the Joshua-Tor lab, she coordinates the labwide CSHL Seminar Series.
+Lauren spends time outside the lab reading, listening to podcasts, and getting into a game of Mah Jong when she can.

 Dexter Adams – Graduate Student, Stony Brook University